 The chairpersons, and where appropriate, vice-chairpersons, of the standing and select committees shall be appointed by the speaker of the House and shall serve at the pleasure of the speaker, except when a chairperson is designated or appointed by the minority leader pursuant to these rules or the joint rules, in which case, the person so designated or appointed shall serve at the pleasure of the minority leader.
-Notwithstanding any provision of the general statutes, during the 2007-2008 biennium (1) the chairperson of the Legislative Regulation Review Committee shall be appointed by the speaker of the House, and (2) the chairperson of the Legislative Program Review and Investigations Committee shall be appointed by the minority leader.
+Notwithstanding any provision of the general statutes, during the 2009-2010 biennium (1) the chairperson of the Legislative Regulation Review Committee shall be appointed by the minority leader, and (2) the chairperson of the Legislative Program Review and Investigations Committee shall be appointed by the speaker of the House.

 - (b) Minority Election and Appointments.
 The minority leader shall be elected by the members of the minority party in the House and the deputy minority leaders, the minority caucus chairperson, the assistant minority leaders, the minority whips and the ranking members of each joint standing committee and select committee shall be appointed by the minority leader and shall serve at the pleasure of the minority leader except when a ranking member is designated or appointed by the speaker pursuant to these rules or the joint rules, in which case, the person so designated or appointed shall serve at the pleasure of the speaker.
-Notwithstanding any provision of the general statutes, during the 2007-2008 biennium (1) the ranking member of the Legislative Regulation Review Committee shall be appointed by the minority leader, and (2) the ranking member of the Legislative Program Review and Investigations Committee shall be appointed by the speaker of the House. - (c) Number of Leaders.
-The number of members appointed to the positions of assistant deputy speaker, majority caucus chairperson, assistant majority leader and majority whip shall not exceed thirty per cent of the total membership of the majority party in the House.
-The number of members appointed to the positions of minority caucus chairperson, assistant minority leader and minority whip shall not exceed thirty per cent of the total membership of the minority party in the House.
+Notwithstanding any provision of the general statutes, during the 2009-2010 biennium (1) the ranking member of the Legislative Regulation Review Committee shall be appointed by the speaker of the House, and (2) the ranking member of the Legislative Program Review and Investigations Committee shall be appointed by the minority leader. - (c) Number of Leaders.
+The number of members appointed to the positions of assistant majority leader and majority whip shall not exceed thirty-three per cent of the total membership of the majority party in the House.
+The number of members appointed to the positions of assistant minority leader shall not exceed thirty-three per cent of the total membership of the minority party in the House.
 Notwithstanding the provisions of this subsection, the chairpersons of the bonding subcommittees of the joint standing committee on finance, revenue and bonding may be assistant majority leaders and the ranking members of said subcommittees may be assistant minority leaders. - (d) Committees.
-The staff clerks of the standing and select committees shall be appointed by the chairperson of the respective standing and select committees with the approval of the speaker of the House.
+The staff clerks of the standing and select committees shall be appointed by the speaker of the House.
 Chairpersons of sub-committees may be appointed by the chairpersons of the respective standing and select committees with the approval of the speaker of the House.